 Best Sleep Aid for Insomnia (scroll to bottom for best sleep aids)

+What is the best sleep aid for insomnia?
 If you suffer from insomnia, you are not alone.
 There are more than 3 million new, reported cased of insomnia each year in the United States alone.

 These are just the reported cases.
 The actual number is likely much higher.
 It is estimated that some 35 million Americans suffer from chronic insomnia.